-Highest and Lowest Salary Ratio Internal Fraud

-Transactons Bearing Conflict of Interest Shares Buy Back and/or Bonds by The Bank
+Highest and Lowest Salary Ratio Legal Cases Transactons Bearing Conflict of Internal Fraud Legal Cases Transactons Bearing Conflict of Interest Bonds by The Bank

+Investor Relations

+The Syariah Supervisory Board Report

 28. PUBLIC AFFAIRS

 The Bank's relationship with its internal and external stakeholders is managed through the Public Affairs Division.
 The Division also provides support in the execution of external and internal events as well as corporate branding guidelines.
 The Division is grouped into four subdivisions: Internal Communications, Event Management, Brand Management and External Affairs.